milonAAA/agency-voice-interface/README.md

 To enable Google Cloud API integration, follow these steps:

-1. Create OAuth 2.0 Client IDs in the Google Cloud Console.
+1. Create OAuth 2.0 Client IDs in the Google Cloud Console
-2. Place the `credentials.json` file in the project's root directory.
+2. Place the `credentials.json` file in the project's root directory
-3. Configure `http://localhost:8080/` as an Authorized Redirect URI in your Google Cloud project settings.
+3. Configure `http://localhost:8080/` as an Authorized Redirect URI in your Google Cloud project settings
-4. Set the OAuth consent screen to "Internal" user type.
+4. Set the OAuth consent screen to "Internal" user type
 5. Enable the following APIs and scopes in your Google Cloud project:
    - Gmail API
      - `https://www.googleapis.com/auth/gmail.readonly`